Mamdani's rise in NYC reflects a generational fight within the Democratic Party

 While Cuomo and Mamdani have sparred, often bitterly, across this generational party divide, the Republican in the race, Curtis Sliwa, has suggested they're closer on policy issues than their campaign rhetoric suggests.
 "We have the architect and the apprentice," Sliwa said during the debate.

-Early voting is now underway.
+Mail-in voting is underway, and early, in-person voting starts Saturday.
 If Mamdani holds onto his lead through Election Day on Nov.
 4, he will represent one more big generational change, serving as the first Muslim mayor in a city that's home to the largest Jewish community outside Israel.

 Cuomo has attacked Mamdani repeatedly for criticizing Israel, but that hasn't appeared to slow Mamdani's momentum.
 Mamdani has picked up some key endorsements from Jewish leaders in the city and a New York Times-Siena poll last month found most young voters in New York City sympathize more with the Palestinians than with Israel over the war in Gaza.